 Rich in omega-3 fatty acids, fish can help with arthritis, kidney disease and heart disorders.
 Choose canned or cooked fish and only give it to your cat as a treat every now and then.
 Just don’t give your cat raw fish, like sushi.

 Feeding your cat a meat-based diet is the best way to make sure that they are getting the nutrients they need.
-Always choose wet canned food and dry food that features high-protein, high-moisture, moderate fat and low carbs.
+Always choose wet canned food and dry food that features high-protein, high-moisture, moderate fat and low carbs, or a properly balanced and prepared raw or cooked diet.